swax/NAISYS/docs/010-hub-security.md

 - **Private key permissions** — `hub-key.pem` is also written with mode `0o600`.
 - **No downgrade** — The hub only serves HTTPS.
 There is no HTTP fallback.
 - **Cert persistence** — Certs and the access key survive restarts.
 Deleting the `cert/` directory forces regeneration.
-- **MITM protection** — Clients verify the server's certificate fingerprint before connecting, preventing man-in-the-middle attacks even with `rejectUnauthorized: false`.
+- **MITM protection** — Clients verify the server's certificate fingerprint on first contact, then pin the certificate for all subsequent connections.
+Only the initial TLS probe uses `rejectUnauthorized: false`; everything after that goes through the pinned agent.
 - **Access key required** — Clients that don't have a `HUB_ACCESS_KEY` configured will fail fast with an error rather than attempting an unauthenticated connection.

 ## Environment variables